mabravo641/mabravo641.github.io/_pages/about.md

 - 🤝 Collaborated with researchers from Amazon, KAUST, and the University of Freiburg
 - 🇨🇴 Colombian, with a background in mathematics and biomedical engineering
 - 🎾💃 Enjoys playing tennis and dancing lindy hop and salsa
-- 🗣️ I speak Spanish, English, German and a little French
+- 🗣️ I speak Spanish, English, German and a basic French

 ## Selected Publications
 Check out my [Google Scholar profile](https://scholar.google.com/citations?user=2X0a1f8AAAAJ&hl=en) for a complete list of my publications.